onchain-id/documentation/docs/blockchain/core-concepts.md

 - formalization
 - enforcement

 A smart contract can formalize the relationships between people, institutions and the assets they own.
 The transaction rulesets (agreement) of the smart contract define the conditions – rights and obligations – to which the parties of a protocol or smart contract consent.
-It is often predefined, and agreement is reached by simple opt-in actions.
-This transaction rule set is formalized in digital form, in machine-readable code (formalization).
-These rights and obligations established in the smart contract can now be automatically executed by a computer or a network of computers as soon as the parties have come to an agreement and met the conditions of the agreement (enforcement). <br>
+It is often predefined, and the agreement is reached by simple opt-in actions.
+This transaction ruleset is formalized in digital form, in machine-readable code (formalization).
+The rights and obligations established in the smart contract can now be automatically executed by a computer or a network of computers as soon as the parties have come to an agreement and met the conditions of the agreement (enforcement). <br>
 The concept of a smart contract is not new.
 However, Blockchain seems to be the catalyst for smart contract implementation.
 The most primitive form of a smart contract is a vending machine.
 The rules of a transaction are programmed into a machine.
-You select a product by pressing a number related to that product, insert the coins, the machine acts as a smart contract checking wether you inserted enough money, If yes, the machine is programmed to eject the product, and if you inserted too much money, it will also eject the change.
-If you didn’t insert enough money, or if the machine ran out of the money, you will get your change back.
-Automatic vending machines not only slashed transaction costs by making human vendors obsolete, but they also expanded service, offering 24/7 availability instead of limited opening hours of a kiosk. <br>
+You select a product by pressing a number related to that product, insert the coins, the machine acts as a smart contract checking wether you inserted enough money, If yes, the machine is programmed to eject the product.
+If you inserted too much money, it will also eject the change.
+If you didn’t insert enough money, or if the machine ran out of product, you will get your change back.
+Automatic vending machines not only slashed transaction costs by making human vendors obsolete, they also expanded service, offering 24/7 availability instead of the limited opening hours of a kiosk. <br>

 ### Characteristics of a smart contract

-Smart contracts are capable of tracking performance in real time and can bring tremendous cost savings.
-Compliance and controlling happen on the fly.
-In order to get external information, a smart contract needs [information oracles](https://blockchainhub.net/blockchain-oracles/) , which feed the smart contract with external information. <br>
+Smart contracts are capable of tracking real time performance and bringing tremendous cost savings.
+Compliance and control happen on the fly.
+In order to get external information, a smart contract needs [information oracles](https://blockchainhub.net/blockchain-oracles/) which feed the smart contract with external information. <br>
 Smart contracts are :
 - Self-verifying
 - Self-executing